 2 TB sugar

+You will be adding these ingredients into the food processor to start the mousse.
 Combine oil, liqueur, and vanilla in a measuring cup.
 Separately, in a small saucepan, simmer milk and sugar, stirring to dissolve the sugar.

-Turn on the processor, and with it running, pour the hot milk in, and process for 15 to 20 sec, until the chocolate is melted.
+Turn on the processor, and with it running, pour the warmed-up milk in, and process for 15 to 20 sec, until the chocolate is melted.
 Add the oil mixture and process additional 5 to 10 sec, till thoroughly blended.
 Scrape the mixture into a bowl, let cool in the fridge for 5 min (so chocolate is not warm for the next step).

 WHILE CHOCOLATE COOLS PREPARE THE CREAM